 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just before removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 7.
-Remove and replace the control-panel signal cable by using the following instructions: - a.
-To remove the control-panel signal cable, perform the following step:
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 8.
+Remove the serial-attached SCSI (SAS) or Universal Serial Bus (USB) media device if one is installed.
+Press the release latch (A), unseat the media device (B), and remove the media cables (C) from the back of the device as shown in the following figures.